-At the April 13, 2022 Board meeting, the Board adopted an investment return assumption for financial reporting purposes, that is net of investment expenses and not net of administrative expenses equal to 6.75% per year.
-The new rate will be used in the preparation of the December 31, 2021 actuarial valuation report anticipated to be completed by September 2022.
+At the April 13, 2022 Board meeting, the Board adopted an investment return assumption for financial reporting purposes that is net of investment expenses and not net of administrative expenses equal to 6.75% per year.
+This rate was used in the preparation of the December 31, 2021 actuarial valuation report.